Hennepin County Board debates measured rollout of county services

 As a pilot project, the county plans to open service centers at Brookdale and Ridgedale by appointment only for driver’s licenses, vital records and Department of Natural Resources licenses.
 Centers would then open in south Minneapolis, Maple Grove, Southdale and the downtown Government Center.

 The county briefing followed Gov. Tim Walz’s announcement this week to allow some businesses to reopen.
-Hough said the county should consider requiring masks for all employees and people going to service centers, and added that the county would limit two people at a time in elevators.
+Hough said the county should consider requiring masks for all employees and people going to service centers, and added that the county would limit elevators to two people at a time.

 Commissioner Jan Callison expressed frustration over the board’s role as policymakers, saying they were now being dragged into administration issues.